-Interactive content is no longer just a bit of a novelty; it’s fast-becoming a business necessity, and we’ve personally seen an exponential increase in the number of customers coming to us to develop interactive content and stories for their brands.
+Interactive sales content is no longer just a bit of a novelty; it’s fast-becoming a business necessity and certainly one of the biggest sales enablement trends.
+We’ve personally seen an exponential increase in the number of customers coming to us to develop interactive content and stories for their brands.

-This interactive content can be something you share online, or perhaps something that’s developed as part of a bigger interactive experience (such as the kind you’d see on a touchscreen or interactive presentation).
+This interactive content can be something you share online, or perhaps something that’s developed as part of a bigger interactive experience, such as the kind you’d see on a touchscreen experience or interactive presentation.